Three things stand between you

 Tests, run.

 Interact with the committee.
-See exactly how they react to your ideas in real time.
+See exactly how they react to your message — objection by objection, in real time.

 Insights, found.